baumschubser/hotpants/README.md

 Head over to [releases](/releases) and download the .jad or .jar file.
 Copy it to your phone (Bluetooth, USB…) and you should be ready to go.

 ## Usage
-Just add HOTP providers.
+Just add HOTP and TOTP providers.
 Since Hotpants can not scan QR codes (yet?), you have to type in the secret manually.
-Once this is done, you have HOTP codes forever!
+Once this is done, you can simply read the temporary TOTP timepad password or the current HOTP password!
+To generate the next HOTP password, just select the entry an click "New Pin".

 ## Todo
 Maybe add QR scan?
-TOTP would be another OTP to support.
-Since I do not need it at the moment, I won't put much work in it.

 ## Credit
 [Evsinev](https://github.com/evsinev) built something that I could build on.